John Tyler Community College is a two-year, public institution of higher education and the fifth largest of the 23 community colleges in Virginia.

 - John Tyler regularly offers cultural and educational events, which are free and open to the public.
 Information can be found on the calendar.

-- Faculty, staff and students of the College regularly participate in community service projects throughout the year, including collecting gifts and volunteering for Angel Tree and conducting blood drives for Virginia Blood Services.
+- Faculty, staff and students of the College regularly participate in community service projects throughout the year, including collecting gifts and volunteering for Angel Tree and conducting blood drives.

 Information Maintained by: